 Subscriptions limit your economic freedom.
 You work to pay your monthly bills, while the service providers are doing annuity payments with it.
 While they pile up cash, you don't have ownership of what you paid for.
 It is fine so long you are succeeding financially.
 However, your bills become ghosts when you struggle financially.
 This never happens if you only buy products.
 You buy them whenever you have money and not buy them when you don't.
 When you do not buy more, you still have ownership to whatever you bought.
 This free choice is freedom.
 You can even quit your job and not worry about defaulting on your bills if you don't have any.

 Consider a book.
 Once you have it, you can read it whenever you feel like.
 There will be no extra cost if you want to read it a month later.
 You can stop buying books when you do not have money.
-You can also sell it to someone when you are done reading, or just give it someone, and they can give it to someone else once they are done reading.
+You can also sell it to someone when you are done reading, or just give it to someone, and they can give it to someone else once they are done reading.
 So long no knows throws it away, the utility of a book is unlimited.
 The same applies to real products like a dinner set, furniture, umbrellas, hardware tools, etc. Thus, real products have much more utility than their costs indicate.
 If you, however, use google books, you cannot keep them if you delete your account.
 You also cannot sell them because you do not own them.
 Eventually, you will lose them when Google shuts down, which is the inevitable end of all companies.
 You can buy a service only when the cost is minor.
 If the cost isn't minor, you must get off the grid.
 If electricity cost is not negligible, you must get off the grid and go solar even if it costs more in the short term.
-If electricity runs around, let's say $40/month, within 10 years, you have paid the company $4800.
+If electricity runs around let's say $40/month, within 10 years, you will have paid the company $4800.
 Set up solar panels even if they cost $8000, if you have the cash available.
 If you think it is bad decision, you may have not subtracted the resale value of solar panels.
 Even if you sell them for 50% less 10 years later, you end up saving $800.
 If you do not sell them, you milk them even more.
 If the panels do not meet your energy needs, you can reduce your consumption.
 Perhaps, you can switch off your lights during the day.
 Perhaps, you can get a smaller fridge or turn off the air conditioner when you don't need it.
 There are little compromises you can make to stay off the grid.
 And let's not forget, you own the panels.
-You can sell, repurpose them or upgrade them.
+You can sell, repurpose, or upgrade them.
 Freedom is more important than money.
 Be open to spending a little bit more if it allows you to be economically free.
 Do not get tied down.
 Keep your liabilities close to 0.
 Own real assets and real products.
 Don't waste money on services.
 Be a free man.